Emergency Spill Response in Minnesota: Comprehensive Services for Rapid Cleanup

 • Industrial and Manufacturing: Facilities handling hazardous substances

-• Energy and Utilities: Oil and gas sectors
+• Energy and Utilities: oil, gas, and utility infrastructure operations

 3. What are the initial steps to take after a spill occurs?

-2. Contain the Spill: Use absorbents or barriers to minimize the footprint and to keep spilled material out of the storm sewer system and water bodies.
-Barricade the area to prevent tracking and cross contamination..
+2. Contain the Spill: Use absorbents or barriers to minimize spread and prevent materials from entering stormwater systems, soil, or waterways.
+Barricade the area to prevent tracking and cross-contamination.

 4. How quickly can Bay West’s emergency response teams reach a spill in Minnesota?